-An investment in a controlled subsidiary is consolidated into the consolidated financial statements from the date that control commences until the date that control ceases.
-An investment in a non-controlled subsidiary is excluded from consolidation and is stated at cost less impairment losses, if any, in the Group's and the Corporation's balance sheets.
+An investment in an entity in which the Corporation, directly or indirectly, holds more than half of the issued share capital but does not have control or significant influence is excluded from consolidation or equity accounting and is stated at cost less impairment losses, if any, in the Group's and the Corporation's balance sheets.

-Intra-group balances and transactions and any unrealised profits arising from intra-group transactions with controlled subsidiaries are eliminated in full in preparing the consolidated financial statements.
+Intra-group balances, transactions and cash flows and any unrealised profits arising from intragroup transactions with controlled subsidiaries are eliminated in full in preparing the consolidated financial statements.
 Unrealised losses resulting from intra-group transactions with controlled subsidiaries are eliminated in the same way as unrealised gains but only to the extent that there is no evidence of impairment.